Mt Brown Hut

 Access

-There are two routes up to the Hut providing an overnight loop for those interested.
+There are two routes up onto Mt Brown giving the option of an overnight loop for those interested.
 The most direct and frequently used is from Geologist Creek on the Dorothy Falls Road that goes around the back of Lake Kaniere.
-The track starts at a washed-out parking area on the South side of the Geologist Creek Bridge.
-It cuts across the foot of the hill, climbing gently through hardwood forest to a small creek. which is crossed and followed up for a bit.
-The trail then veers South and climbs steeply up the bush faces onto the SW spur of Mt Brown.
-The spur levels for a bit in the sub-alpine zone and then ascends in a series of steps through the scrub to the tussock.
-There is a small tarn on the Styx side of the ridge just before the tussock is reached.
+The track starts on the South side of the Geologist Creek Bridge where it enters the bush and climbs gently initially through hardwood forest to a small creek.
+This is crossed and followed up parallel for a bit.
+The trail then veers South and climbs very steeply up the bush faces onto the SW spur of Mt Brown.
+The gradient eases in the sub-alpine zone and the track continues in a series of steps through the scrub to the open tussock.
 The route is poled from the scrubline to the Hut.
-The bottom section of the track has a bit of windthrow that can be skirted fairly easily and there is a bit of seedling, astelia, and flax regeneration on the track in the sub-alpine section along with a couple of boggy patches.
-Some track scouring is occurring above the scrubline.
-Glenn Johnston has been doing regular bits of work on the track and he and John Hutt did some windthrow clearance in June.
-John Roper-Lindsay did some re-marking work in November.
+The bottom section of the track has a bit of windthrow and some boggy patches that can be skirted fairly.
+There is a bit of regeneration and more boggy patches in places from here on.
+Glenn Johnston has been doing regular bits of work on the track and he and John Hutt did some windthrow clearance in 2023.
+John Roper-Lindsay did some re-marking work in November 2023.
 Allow 3-4 hours from the start of the track to the Hut depending on fitness.

 Type